JonnyPtn/addo/README.md

 This is a program for windows which lets you run terminal commands in the current window with elevated permissions.

-UAC is still required, unfortunately.
-Example of it in action [here](https://www.youtube.com/watch?v=O0d89sDNk30)
+UAC is still required, Depending on your settings

 Check [here](https://github.com/JonnyPtn/addo/releases) for the latest releases